 (13) Payment: Progress payments up to (but not including) ninety-five percent of the contract amount do not require state auditor approval and may be made by the agency if the agency monitors the progress of the services procured.
 If requested by the state auditor, the agency shall provide a copy of the approved progress billing(s).
-Final payments of ninety-five percent and above may be made by the agency pursuant to either of the following:
+Final payments over ninety-five percent may be made by the agency pursuant to either of the following:

-stated in the letter accompanying the release of the report to the agency, or (a)
+(a) stated in the letter accompanying the release of the report to the agency, or

-in the case of ongoing law enforcement investigations, stated in a letter prior to (b) the release of the report to the agency.
+(b) in the case of ongoing law enforcement investigations, stated in a letter prior to the release of the report to the agency.

-C. Agency-initiated special audits[, attestation engagements, performance audits and forensic audits] or examinations:
+C. Agency-initiated special audits or examinations:

-(1) Applicability: With the exception of agencies that are authorized by statute to conduct performance audits and forensic [audits] accounting engagements, this section applies to all [instances] special audits and examinations in which an agency enters into a professional services contract for a special audit, attestation engagement, performance audit, [or] forensic [audit] accounting engagement, or non-attest engagement relating to financial fraud, waste or abuse, but the agency has not been designated by the state auditor for the engagement pursuant to Subsection B of 2.2.2.15 NMAC.
-For purposes of this rule, [the term] "special audit, attestation engagement, performance audit, [or] forensic [audit] accounting engagement, or non-attest engagement" includes, without limitation, AUP, consulting, forensic services and contract close-out (results-based award) engagements that address financial fraud, waste or abuse in government.
+(1) Applicability: With the exception of agencies that are authorized by statute to conduct performance audits and forensic accounting engagements, this section applies to all special audits and examinations in which an agency enters into a professional services contract for a special audit, attestation engagement, performance audit, forensic accounting engagement, or non-attest engagement relating to financial fraud, waste or abuse, but the agency has not been designated by the state auditor for the engagement pursuant to Subsection B of 2.2.2.15 NMAC.
+For purposes of this rule, "special audit, attestation engagement, performance audit, forensic accounting engagement" includes, without limitation, AUP, consulting, forensic services and contract close-out (results-based award) engagements that address financial fraud, waste or abuse in government.

-(2) Contracting: An agency, IPA or other professional shall not enter into a professional services contract for a special audit, attestation engagement, performance audit, [or] forensic [audit] accounting engagement, or non-attest engagement regarding the financial affairs and transactions of an agency and relating to financial fraud, waste or abuse in government without the prior written approval of the state auditor.
+(2) Contracting: An agency, IPA or other professional shall not enter into a professional services contract for a special audit, attestation engagement, performance audit, forensic accounting engagement, or non-attest engagement regarding the financial affairs and transactions of an agency and relating to financial fraud, waste or abuse in government without the prior written approval of the state auditor.
 The proposed professional services contract shall be submitted to the state auditor for review and approval after it has been signed by the agency and the IPA or other professional, unless the agency or IPA or other professional applies to the state auditor for an exemption and the state auditor grants the exemption.
-When contracting with an IPA or other professional for audit AUP or other attest engagement, the agency shall contract only with an IPA or other professional that has been approved by the state auditor to conduct such work.
+When contracting with an IPA or other professional, the agency shall contract only with an IPA or other professional that has been approved by the state auditor to conduct such work.
 The state auditor may, in its sole discretion, require a non-IPA professional to submit proof of qualifications, a firm profile or equivalent documentation prior to approving the contract.
 The contract shall include the contract fee, start and completion date, and the specific scope of services to be performed, and shall follow any template that the state auditor may provide.
 See Subsection F of 2.2.2.10 NMAC for applicable restrictions on the engagement letter.

-Applicability of other rules: The provisions outlined in Subsection B of 2.2.2.15 NMAC (3) apply to agency-initiated special audits, attestation engagements, performance audits and forensic [audits] accounting engagements.
+(3) Applicability of other rules: The provisions outlined in Subsection B of 2.2.2.15 NMAC apply to agency-initiated special audits, attestation engagements, performance audits and forensic accounting engagements.